 When doing influencer marketing, just make sure that you are targeting the right influencer and, therefore, the right target audience.
 You also have to be wary of influencers who have “bought” followers.
 Dan Seavers of Talkwalker recommends focusing on micro-influencers, who are more likely to be genuine.

-Yes, TV is under the digital marketing umbrella as well!
+Yes, television marketing is under the digital marketing platform as well!
 TV commercials have been the bread and butter of the advertising industry for decades, largely because adults spend hours in front of the television every day.
-By marketing on TV, you’re getting potentially millions of eyeballs on your ad – and a few might even become customers.
+By doing TV ads, you’re getting potentially millions of eyeballs on your ad – and a few might even become clients.

-But advertising on television in 2020 comes with a host of obstacles.
+But television advertising in 2023 comes with a host of obstacles.
 First, there’s the cost barrier.
 TV ads can cost thousands of dollars to produce and air, thousands that a small business might not be able to spare.
 Second, viewers are finding more and more ways to avoid ads through DVRs, streaming services, and illegal downloads.

 With So Many Types Of Digital Marketing: What To Do Now?

 Digital marketing is a vast and exciting landscape.
-With so many different types of digital marketing, there are endless possibilities for your business.
+With so many different varieties of digital marketing and social media marketing, there are endless possibilities for your business.

 Test out a few, and find the ones that produce the best results!